-APPENDIX F: GEOREFERENCING A MAP OR DRAWING
+APPENDIX E: GEOREFERENCING A MAP OR DRAWING

-Frequently our customers (particularly in the arboricultural industry) will be asked to work with maps provided by their clients that are not georeferenced i.e. their coordinates do not match those of the Ordnance Survey grid system.
+Frequently our customers will be asked to work with maps provided by their clients that are not georeferenced i.e. their coordinates do not match those of the Ordnance Survey grid system.
 If a GPS is to be used for on-site surveys, it is vital that the map is correctly scaled and correctly referenced against the OS grid system.
 This tool will help you to do this quickly and easily.